maxencefaldor/policy-gradient/README.md

 ## REINFORCE

-Implementation of the REINFORCE algorithm and as described in the paper Simple Statistical Gradient-Following Algorithms for Connectionist Reinforcement Learning [[1]](#references).
+Implementation of the REINFORCE algorithm as described in the paper Simple Statistical Gradient-Following Algorithms for Connectionist Reinforcement Learning [[1]](#references).

 The algorithm follows REINFORCE with Baseline (episodic) from Reinforcement Learning: An Introduction, p.
 330 [[2]](#references).